COVID-19 and Pregnancy

 As part of this, you will be asked to undergo COVID-19 test on arrival at the Women's and Children's Hospital when you come in labour.

-This is important especially if you have been a close contact of someone with COVID-19, are symptomatic or meet the epidemiology risks.
+This is important especially if you have been a close contact of someone with COVID-19 or are symptomatic.

 Those booked for a planned cesarean section or induction of labour will have a PCR test booked at our on-site inpatient testing clinic prior to admission.